retcheverry/rpi-upnp-bluetooth-music-player/README.md

     {Paste your public key.
 It's usually ~/.ssh/id_dsa.pub}
     Ctrl-D
     ```
-- Use an in-memory file systems for frequently written directories.
-  Storing temporary files on the SD card is not only slow but in the long term, degrades the SD card (the available space decreases).
+- Storing temporary files in the SD card is not only slow but, in the long term, degrades the card (the available space decreases).
   A solution is to mount an in-memory filesystem (`tmpfs`) using part of the available RAM.
   The most written directories are `/var/cache` (by far) and `/var/log` (not as much as I expected).
-  Become `root` again and add the following lines to `/etc/fstab`
+  Therefore, become `root` again and add the following lines to `/etc/fstab`:
   ```
-  cat >> /etc/fstab <<END
   tmpfs       /var/cache  tmpfs   defaults,noatime,nosuid,size=70m    0   0
   tmpfs       /var/log    tmpfs   defaults,noatime,nosuid,size=5m 0   0
-END
   ```
   Remove whatever is in `var/cache` because it will be hidden by the mounted system.
   ```